 LYLE V. DeWITT HONORARY SCHOLARSHIP

-The LYLE V. DeWITT HONORARY SCHOLARSHIP IN ARCHITECTURE was established by Terry and Ruth Shyer in 2010 in memory of Lyle DeWitt (BSAE 1936, MSAE 1937).
+The LYLE V. DeWITT HONORARY SCHOLARSHIP IN ARCHITECTURE was established to support undergraduate architecture students by Terry and Ruth Shyer in 2010 in memory of Lyle DeWitt (BSAE 1936, MSAE 1937).
 Mr. DeWitt enrolled in the School of Architecture at Illinois at just 16 years of age.
 After graduation, he established his own architecture firm in Decatur, IL and later served as the managing partner of DeWitt-Amdal and Associates.
-This Fund provides scholarships to undergraduate architecture students who have demonstrated financial need.

 GREENBERG FARROW AWARD